-There are some theories that are postulated for occurence of squint.
-Abnormalities in the position of the muscles, strength of the muscles and deformities of the muscles are known causes.
-Squints can also occur becuase of local or brain injuries and even because of systemic problems like hypertension and hyper or hypothyroidism.
+There are some theories that are postulated for the occurrence of squint.
+Abnormalities in the position of the muscles, the strength of the muscles, and deformities of the muscles are known causes.
+Squints can also occur because of local or brain injuries and even because of systemic problems like hypertension and hyper or hypothyroidism.
 Squints can also occur in families though less commonly.

 Squints can be treated to improve the appearance of the eyes and/or to help double vision or eyestrain caused by the squint.

 However, most squints are treated by surgery.
 What happens in a squint surgery is that the position of the muscles is altered.
-These are those muscles which move the eyes in various directions.
+These are those muscles that move the eyes in various directions.